katerinkus/frontend-nanodegree-mobile-portfolio/README.md

 --
 If I could control the server, I would set `Cache-Control` expiration dates and compression.
 Decided against further image compression, the files are already tiny and look really bad when compressed any further.

+Part 2
+==

+Changes
+--
+1. Layout thrashing issue.
+Changed the for loop in `updatePositions()` function.
+I took out `scrollTop` values out of the for loop into a variable.
+This way the function does not have to get the same value for each item.
+2. Compositing and painting.
+I put floating pizzas on a separate layer to reduce painting.
+Now the only painted thing is the scrollbar.
+To do that I added two properties to the css file for the `mover` element:  `will-change` and `transform` (for unsupported browsers).
+3. JavaScript & layout optimization.
+I changed the `changePizzaSizes(size)` function: Before the resize took 273ms, now it takes around 1ms.
+I took the for loop calculations for the new width out of the for loop function.
+Since all pizzas are the same size to begin with, I only need calculations for one pizza.
+I then apply that to the rest.